sommerfeld-io/template-repository/docs/content/about/project-structure.md

     :Tag :rc;

-    floating note left: both tage were\nbuilt by some\nprevious pipeline\nrun with release
+    floating note left: both tags were\nbuilt by some\nprevious pipeline\nrun with release

 |All Branches|
     :New Tag :<commig-sha>;